Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

 Penn State Schedule Analysis

-- When the Lady Lions defeated the Kansas Jayhawks, the No. 60 team in our computer rankings, by a score of 91-85 on November 13, it was their signature victory of the year thus far.
+- The Lady Lions defeated the Kansas Jayhawks (No. 60-ranked in our computer rankings) in a 91-85 win on November 13 -- their best win of the season.

-- Penn State has two wins against Quadrant 2 teams, tied for the fourth-most in the country.
+- Penn State has two wins over Quadrant 2 opponents, tied for the fourth-most in the country.

-- Based on the RPI, the Buckeyes have two wins against Quadrant 3 opponents, tied for the 33rd-most in the nation.
+- According to the RPI, the Buckeyes have two wins over Quadrant 3 opponents, tied for the 33rd-most in the nation.

-- Penn State has four wins over Quadrant 3 teams, tied for the 40th-most in Division 1.
+- Penn State has four wins against Quadrant 3 teams, tied for the 40th-most in Division 1.

 Penn State 2023-24 Best Wins